borgesash/cp4i/cp4iv16.1.2-install-guide.md

 a.
 Create Asset Repo namespace and add pull secret to Namespace

-   __Note: Ignore the above if you have already created the namespace 'cp4i' to install the Platform UI_
+   _Note: Ignore the below instructions if you have already created the namespace 'cp4i' to install the Platform UI_

 	oc new-project cp4i